hardins01/grocery-calculator/README.md

 # grocery-calculator

-A python program to calculate the bill that everyone owes after a grocery run.
+This is a python program to calculate the bill that everyone owes after a grocery run.
 When only one person pays at the grocery store, there needs to be a way to calculate the money each person needs to pay, since not every item is equally shared.
 This program provides a convenient command-line-style interface to replicate your grocery store receipt, correctly divvying up items by price.
 Each item is added one at a time, along with the initials of the people that are partaking in that item.
 See below for more details.

 ## Installation